lakshan-sameera/Sinhala-Singlish-hate-speech-detection-with-encoded-variations-/replit.md

 ## Overview

 ModerateAI is a full-stack web application designed to detect and moderate hate speech in Sinhala and Singlish text content.
-The system provides real-time text analysis with machine learning-based classification, automated content moderation, and a comprehensive dashboard for manual review and system management.
+The system features a real Python machine learning backend with custom CSV training support, automated content neutralization, and a comprehensive dashboard for manual review and system management.

 ## User Preferences